 - LAMP BOXES: Lamp Bases, Tall Items.

-- WARDROBE BOXES (With Hanging Bars): These are for good suits and dresses you don't want to get wrinkled.
-To safe space, you can feet blankets and pillows on the bottom of the wardrobe box.
+- WARDROBE BOXES (With Hanging Bars): These are for good suits and dresses you don’t want to get wrinkled.
+To save space, you can fit blankets and pillows on the bottom of the wardrobe box.

 Dishware / Cups: